CamChuaVN/HoyoAPI/README.md

 - Choose "Application" tab
 - Select "Cookies" then select Hoyolab domain
 - On the right page, copy ltuid and ltoken value

+## Note
+Traveler Diary, Daily Reward and Spiral Abyss can only access to you data, can not access to other user.
+If you trying to get other user data, it will return your data.